micro/network/docs/README.md

 such a network.

 In our current world, the few dominate the many.
-The term FANG, has come to reference the global tech incumbents that rule our lives, our digital footprint and our minds.
+The term FANG, has come to reference the global tech incumbents that rule our lives, our digital footprint and more.
 They benefit financially from all our actions and deliver addictive systems that are impossible to break free of.
 We have a chance to build a system in which these behaviours are removed, where the morals and ethics are coded into systems which are openly and transparently available for all to see and use.